-- Establish new woodlands or tree groups on prominent skylines in order to soften their windswept appearance and provide screening where climatic conditions allow. - · Manage and restore existing semi-natural woodlands. - Carry out schemes of structural planting to contain settlements, punctuate and reinforce the identity of each settlement and contain urban edges. - Use planting and general environmental improvements to frame views and define open spaces and recreational links along river valleys.
-Schemes for the management of riverbanks should be - carried out sympathetically.

-Unimproved grassland or wetlands should be - Unimproved grassland or wetlands should be restored where possible. - Seek opportunities to restore piped watercourses to enhance ecological corridors.
+- Establish new woodlands or tree groups on prominent skylines in order to soften their windswept appearance and provide screening where climatic conditions allow. - Manage and restore existing semi-natural woodlands. - Carry out schemes of structural planting to contain settlements, punctuate and reinforce the identity of each settlement and contain urban edges. - Use planting and general environmental - improvements to frame views and define open spaces and recreational links along river valleys. - Schemes for the management of riverbanks should be carried out sympathetically. - Unimproved grassland or wetlands should be restored where possible. - Seek opportunities to restore piped watercourses to enhance ecological corridors.